 - Day 2 / Annascaul to Dingle

-- Walking on minor roads starts in earnest today, as you skirt Acres Hill to the remains of 16th century Minard Castle before turning inland again to the railway village of Lispole.
-All the way you are within scent of the seas of Dingle Bay and encircled by the Kerry Mountains.
-From Lispole, the Way follows mostly sheep farming country before climbing An Cnoc Maol Mór and descending the old green road into Dingle town.
-Distance: 22 km/13.7 miles, Ascent: 568 m/1704 ft Approximate walking time: 6/7 hrs
+You will be walking on minor roads today as you skirt Acres Hill to the remains of 16th century Minard Castle before turning inland again to the railway village of Lispole.
+While walking today, you are within scent of the seas of Dingle Bay and encircled by the Kerry Mountains.
+From Lispole, the Dingle Way follows mostly sheep farming country before climbing An Cnoc Maol Mór and descending the old green road into Dingle town where you will stay overnight.

 - Day 3 / Dingle to Dunquin

 The Dingle Way is mostly on minor roads and beaches today, but beyond the village of Ventry is some of the most spectacular scenery in Ireland.
 The Dingle Way weaves through fuchsia hedges and climbs an old track on the foothill of Mount Eagle past the early Christian beehive huts at Fahan.

 Behind are views of Ventry Harbour and south are some amazing views of the Ring of Kerry and Valentia Island.
 Ahead, the Dingle Way opens up to Slea Head and the Blasket Islands.
 Beyond this is America!

 Distance: 25.3 km / 15.8 miles, Ascent: 683 m / 2050 ft, Approximate walking time: 7/8 hours

 - Day 4 / Dunquin to Boherboy